Personal tools

 • Convolutional neural networks (CNNs): A network architecture for deep learning algorithms.
 CNNs are used for image recognition and tasks that involve processing pixel data.

-• Deep neural networks (DLNs): Deal with training large neural networks with complex input output transformations.
-One example of DLNs is mapping a photo to the name of the person(s) in photo as they do on social networks.
+• Deep neural networks (DNNs): Deal with training large neural networks with complex input output transformations.
+One example of DNNs is mapping a photo to the name of the person(s) in photo as they do on social networks.

 [More to come ...]